 What are the types of Malware?

 A virus is a program written to enter your computer and damage/alter your files/data.
 A virus might corrupt or delete data on your computer.
 Viruses can also replicate themselves.
 A computer Virus is more dangerous than a computer worm as it makes changes or deletes your files.
-While worms only replicate itself without making changes to your files/data.
+While worms only replicate themselves without making changes to your files/data.

-Viruses can enter to your computer as an attachment of images, greeting, or audio/video files.
+Viruses can enter your computer as an attachment of images, greeting, or audio/video files.
 Viruses also enter through downloads on the Internet.
 They can be hidden in a free/trial software or other files that you download.

 So before you download anything from the internet be sure about it first.
 Almost all viruses are attached to an executable file, which means the virus may exist on your computer.
 But it actually cannot infect your computer unless you run or open the malicious program.
 It is important to note that a virus cannot be spread without a human action, such as running an infected program to keep it going.